-The alewife part of the name is a nod to the historic region of our brewery.
-The Medomak River flows through the village of Waldoboro, and the name translates from Abenaki as “the place (river) of many alewives.”
+As for the regional connection, the Medomak River flows through the village of Waldoboro, and the name translates from Abenaki as “the place (river) of many alewives.”
 The alewives in the river are small anadromous fish in the herring family that spend most of their life in the sea but return to fresh water to spawn.
-They have experienced a decline in their population due to dams and over population.
+They closely resemble blueback herring and are mainly identified as having a larger chest, as a result the name derived from an association with rotund female tavern owners and brewers.
+They have also experienced a decline in their population due to dams and over population.

 Although alewives (both the fish and female brewers) are less common today then in the past, they are both brimming with tenacity and we are confident in the resurgence on both fronts.
 We raise a glass to all you Oddballs and Alewives!

 Odd Alewives Farm Brewery Feature, The Urban Exodus.

 The Rural Reboot: The Beer Effect, WGME News.